syed-ghufran-hassan/carbon-offset-marketplace/README.md

-## Carbon Credit Lifecycle

-Carbon credits in the marketplace follow a defined lifecycle from creation to retirement, managed through the smart contract system.

 ## Carbon Credit Lifecycle States and Transitions

 The carbon credit system follows a four-phase lifecycle with distinct states and transitions managed across multiple smart contracts: `CarbonCredits.clar:32-53`